 Membership Education Program.
 Our members are eligible to take other boating classes including:

+Become a Member.
 If you like having a fun time on the water, join us.
 Take boating courses, join your fellow members on cruises and rendezvous, and participate in civic service activities.
-Learn more.
+Becoming a member of USPS requires passing a boating safety course taught by a local squadron (or another approved organization) and being sponsored by a squadron member.
+Successfully completing the USPS boating course meets the educational requirements for boat operation in all U.S. states.

 A “merit mark” (MM) is awarded by the chief commander to a member for substantial personal effort in furthering the interest, programs and objectives of USPS, its districts and squadrons.
 It is a coveted award; it is by and large the only official recognition members receive for their efforts.
 Learn more.